undergrad-partner-school

 Admissions

-Discovering as much as possible about the school's criteria for admission maximizes your chances of getting admitted.
-Here are the most essential data you need to know about admission at University of Maryland, Baltimore County.
+Knowing as much as possible about the institution's criteria for admission improves your chances of getting admitted.
+Here are the most essential information you should know about admission policy and requirements at University of Maryland, Baltimore County.

-In 2023, the school accepted 9,291 new students.
+According to the most recent data, this institution uses standardized test scores for admission and it admitted 9,762 in 2024.
 As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The latest reported average GPA of the enrolled students was 3.96.
-That means that you need a GPA that's above average in order to get into University of Maryland, Baltimore County.
+The latest reported average GPA of the enrolled students was 4.04.
+That means you'll most likely need an above-average GPA to get accepted.

 Average Test Scores